-People are more productive, satisfied, and even safer when they are comfortable.
+People are more productive, satisfied, and safer when they are comfortable.
 Buildings and urban environments designed with human comfort in mind attract and retain people, which increases the perceived and economic value of the real estate.
 To help design teams and planners protect and enhance human comfort, CPP provides services that address many aspects of this key issue.

 It is vital to understand how sunlight interacts with buildings and their surroundings.
 How much daylight reaches the ground during different seasons of the year?
 Where will shadows fall?
 How much sunlight will be reflected by a building’s cladding or other surrounding features?
 How much heat from the sun will a building experience?
 These are the questions we help design teams and planners answer through our daylighting & shading services.